Akarsh1/Ontology_RAG_System/README.md

-# Ontology Creation and Gneneration using RAG.
+# Ontology Creation and Generation using RAG.

 #### Details of the files in the project: